What Does a Steel Engineer Do?

 Once you've chosen your steel, what do you do with it?
 Steel engineers are also designers.
 They're responsible for creating structures that make the best possible use of the steel they've selected.
 For instance, they can plan where lighter steel is useful to save weight.
 They'll use heavier and more durable steel to make a structure strong, and they'll place girders and struts to make the construct as durable and safe as possible.

 Steel engineers are generally civil engineers, or structural engineers with a focus in metallurgy.
 Some steel engineers work in shipbuilding, aerospace, and automobile factories.
 Most, however, are employed to work with architects in designing and constructing bridges, buildings, towers and oil rigs.

 Steel engineers are recommended to hold a bachelor's degree in civil engineering or structural engineering.
 A focus on metallurgy is key for steel engineers, who must be able to choose the best alloy of steel for a particular purpose.

 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by materials engineers, including metallurgical engineers, was $87,690 in May 2014.
-The employment of such engineers is expected to grow by less than one percent between 2014 and 2024, per the BLS.
+According to the Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by materials engineers, including metallurgical engineers, was $92,390 in May 2018.
+The employment of such engineers is expected to grow by 2% between 2016 and 2026, per the BLS.